ShreyanshKeshav33/Bookstore-Management/README.md

 GET /book/{bookId}: Get a book by ID.
 PUT /book/{bookId}: Update a book by ID.
 DELETE /book/{bookId}: Delete a book by ID.
-Contributing
-Contributions are welcome!
-Feel free to open an issue or submit a pull request.